Increase Font Size

 The Reemployment Position

-Generally, the employee is entitled to reemployment in the job that he or she would have attained with reasonable certainty if not for the absence due to uniformed service.
+Generally, the employee is entitled to reemployment in the job that they would have attained with reasonable certainty if not for the absence due to uniformed service.
 This is the position that, if not for the period of uniformed service, the employee could have been promoted or alternatively, demoted, transferred, or laid off.
 The “escalator” principle requires that the employee be reemployed in a position that reflects with reasonable certainty the pay, benefits, seniority, and other job benefits that would have attained if not for military service.

 The employer must also make reasonable efforts to help the employee become qualified to perform the duties of the escalator position, such as providing training in new job duties or technology.